Economic Research Forum (ERF)

 Ragui Assaad

-Professor of Planning and Public Affairs, University of Minnesota
+Professor and Freeman Chair for International Economic Policy, Humphrey School of Public Affairs, University of Minnesota

-Ragui Assaad is a Professor at the Humphrey School of Public Affairs in the University of Minnesota, where he co-chairs the Master of Development Practice Program.
-He has been an ERF research fellow since 1994 and serves as a member of its Board of Trustees.
+Ragui Assaad is Professor and Freeman Chair for International Economic Policy at the Humphrey School of Public Affairs, University of Minnesota.
+He has been an ERF research fellow since 1994 and served as a member of its Board of Trustees.
 He is also a member of the Board of Trustees of the Arab Council for the Social Sciences.
 He is a non-resident senior fellow at the Center for Labor Economics (IZA) in Bonn, Germany.
 Assaad’s current research focuses on labor markets in the Arab World, with a focus on youth and gender issues as they relate to education, transition from school-to-work, employment and unemployment, informality, migration, and family formation.

 Content by this Author